 CABG has a longer recovery time than coronary angioplasty and a higher complication rate.
-However, only one person in 10 who have a CABG requires further surgery.
+However, only one person in 10 who has a CABG requires further surgery.

-Also, research published in 2009 found that CABG is usually a more effective treatment option for people who are over 65 years of age and for those with diabetes.
+Also, research published in 2009 found that CABG is usually a more effective treatment option for people who are over 65 years old and for those with diabetes.

 Discuss the benefits and risks of both types of surgery with your surgical team.